MaGnsio/100-days-of-code/log.md

 # Day 008: August 13, 2020

-**Today's Progress:** solved problems on code forces, searched for some cp tips and tried to get more into data structures and algorithms.
+* solved problems on code forces.
+* searched for some cp tips and tried to get more into data structures and algorithms.

 **Link to work:** [Problems Folder on GitHub](https://github.com/MaGnsio/100-days-of-code/tree/master/Problems)